 Founders Story

-We share a passion for systems changing social change.
+We share a passion for systems changing social change and the importance of culture.

 Jen's grandparents were part of an anthropological lineage connected to famous figures like Franz Boas, Margaret Mead, and Ruth Benedict.
 In college, Lynsey developed a passion for cultural anthropology and pursued it through a PhD.
 For both of us, there is no other field that asks questions in the same way about social relationships and cultural diversity.